nilochan/QWEN-NEWS/README.md

 - **News Aggregation**: Real-time news from Singapore and Malaysia sources
 - **Beautiful UI**: Modern, responsive design with intuitive navigation
-- **Source Filtering**: Filter news by Singapore or Malaysia sources
+- **Source Filtering**: Filter news by Singapore, Malaysia, or Business sources
+- **Image Support**: Visual thumbnails for each news article
 - **Direct Linking**: Click through to original news sources
 - **Mobile Responsive**: Works on all device sizes